neo-project/docs/docs/en-us/exchange/transaction.md

   }
     ```

-  - The last object in the array is the transfer amount, which type can be Integer or ByteString depending on the contract code.
-The conversion methods of the two types are different.
+  - amount: The last object in the array is the transfer amount, which value is 800000000000.
+Since the decimal is 8 bit the value is actually 8000.00000000.

-    For the type Integer, the value 800000000000 is actually 8000.00000000 since the decimal is 8 bit.

-    For the type ByteString, the value AEC3Q7oA should be base64-decoded to "0040b743ba", and then the little endian string be reversed to "ba43b74000", which value is 8x10<sup>11</sup> .
-Since the decimal is 8 bit, the final value is 8000.00000000

     ```
     {
       "type": "Integer",